jmarizgit/nodeterm.ext/README.md

 In the terminal run this:
 >nohup tty.js &

-This will run the tty.js process in background (&) and keep this process alive after you logged out (nohup).
+This will run the tty.js process in background (&) and will keep this process alive after you logged out (nohup).

 How to load your extension in chrome:
 -------------------------------------